Reactor neutrino physics potentials of cryogenic pure-CsI crystal: Introduction

 \section{Introduction}

 The Coherent Elastic Neutrino-Nucleus Scattering (CE$\nu$NS) has been a productive research field since its first observation on CsI[Na] by COHERENT~\cite{COHERENT:2017ipa}.
-Low-energy neutrinos coherently scatter off the atomic nucleus as a whole, resulting in an enhancement to the cross section, several tens to hundred times larger than the famous Inverse Beta Decay~(IBD) reaction used in the antineutrino detection.
+Low-energy neutrinos coherently scatter off the atomic nucleus as a whole, resulting in an enhancement to the cross-section, several tens to hundred times larger than the famous Inverse Beta Decay~(IBD) reaction used in the antineutrino detection.
 As a weak neutral current, the CE$\nu$NS becomes a new tool to study the neutrino properties and nuclear physics, from the improved bounds on non-standard neutrino interactions (NSI)~\cite{Dent:2016wcr,Liao:2017uzy,Dent:2017mpr,Farzan:2018gtr,Abdullah:2018ykz,Giunti:2019xpr}, to the constraints on the neutrino electromagnetic properties~\cite{Papoulias:2017qdn,Billard:2018jnl,Cadeddu:2018dux} and the weak mixing angle~\cite{Canas:2018rng,Cadeddu:2018izq,Huang:2019ene}, and to the nuclear structure~\cite{Cadeddu:2017etk,Ciuffoli:2018qem,Papoulias:2019lfi}.

 The more than 40 years gap from the proposal of CE$\nu$NS~\cite{Freedman:1973yd} to its first discovery~\cite{COHERENT:2017ipa} primarily owed to the tiny momentum transfer $Q$ between the neutrino and the nucleus.
-Although the cross section is proportional to the number of neutrons in the nucleus and much larger than the IBD and e-$\nu$ elastic scattering processes, to satisfy the coherent condition, $Q$ should be smaller than $1/R$ where $R$ is the radius of the nucleus.
-This requires the neutrino energy to be smaller than 50~MeV and $Q$ is often in the range of sub-keV to tens of keV.
-The tiny momentum transfer is the only observable of the CE$\nu$NS process and it puts stringent requirements on detectors, in particular on the low energy detection.
+Although the cross-section is proportional to the square of the neutron number of the nucleus and much larger than the IBD and $\nu$-e elastic scattering processes, to satisfy the coherent condition, $Q$ should be smaller than $1/R$ where $R$ is the radius of the nucleus.
+This requires the neutrino energy to be smaller than $\sim$50~MeV and $Q$ is primarily concentrated in the range of sub-keV/c to tens of keV/c.
+The tiny momentum transfer is the only observable of the CE$\nu$NS process and puts stringent requirements on detectors, particularly on low energy detection.